ikhondker/anypo/docs/anypo-development-20240816.md

 ====================================================================
 1. for non id PK, define PK in model
 2. when column name and relation name equal error.
 Must be separated
 3. Pr status and auth_status issue.
 Eager loading warning. ok.
-Dont cast these two column in model. with() failse
+Don't cast these two column in model. with() fails
 4. while passing data to component, variable name with _ create issues dept_budge_id did not work bu dbid word
 4. check all env used env('APP_DOMAIN'); case sensitive
 5. in production env, un-handled exception write full log in laravel.log
-6. to debug 404 error use the regiter method of app/Exacptins/Handler
+6. to debug 404 error use the register method of app/Exception/Handler

 # 5. Set Environment
 ====================================================================